hmcclew/bulletjournal/README.md

 - Weekly Starters
   This feature allows users to open a .bujo file as a template.
-Users are then be prompted to give the new week a name and it overrides the name in the template if one exists.
+Users are then be prompted to give the new week a name, and it overrides the name in the template if one exists.
+Features carried over include categories, weekly maximums, and the week's notes.

 [PA Write Up](https://markefontenot.notion.site/PA-05-8263d28a81a7473d8372c6579abd6481)